the-rccg/hw2d/README.md

 ## Reference Values

-Reference values are averaged over 25 runs with the standard deviation across given.
+Reference values are averaged over 25 runs starting from well within the turbulent steady-state `t=300` with the standard deviation across the simulations denoted by $\pm$.
 Each run to `t=1,000` at `512x512` and `dt=0.025` requires roughly 500GB (3 million floats/frame for 3 fields over 40,000 frames per simulation), meaning the summary contains information for 10TB of data.
 This does not include the hypterparameter stabilization tests.
 As a result, it is practically unfeasible to supply this data.